The big Fort Lauderdale Air Show will roar over Fort Lauderdale beach in spring 2023.

 You won’t see everything like you do from the beach, but if you have your own kayak, it’s free and you’re likely to avoid crowds and traffic.
 Set your expectations correctly: You’re not “going to the air show.”
 You’re going out in your kayak and paddling around while the air show buzzes nearby and overhead.

 You can put in your kayak at the boat dock at Colohatchee Park, 1975 NE 15th Ave., Wilton Manors.
-This park has plenty of parking (including across the street at the entrance to the dog park) plus a public restroom and water fountain.
+This park has free parking (including across the street at the entrance to the dog park) plus a public restroom and water fountain.

 From Colohatchee, paddle east on the Middle River as it winds through my neighborhood.
 You’ll go under Federal Highway and then head south on the wider section of the Middle River.
 At this point, you’re one mile west of the prime viewing area at the beach, so planes should be flying overhead or within view.
 It’s about three miles from where you put in.

-You also can put in at George English Park, 1101 N. Bayview Drive, Fort Lauderdale, which is, essentially, where I’m proposing you reach by kayak.
-Be aware: In past years, Sunrise Boulevard backed up with traffic west of here during key times and parking filled up at George English Park very early in the day.
+You also can put in at George English Park, 1101 N. Bayview Drive, Fort Lauderdale, which is, essentially, where I’m proposing you reach by kayak in the scenario in the previous paragraph.
+Note, however, in peak years, Sunrise Boulevard backed up with traffic west of here during key times and parking filled up at George English Park very early in the day.
 You can give it a try, but I would have a back-up plan in mind.